benpages/netlify_starter_site/src/blog/portable-ice-baths.md

 ### Size

-What size does your portable ice bath need to be?
-This will depend on your size.
-Most manufacturers include “Max. suitable height” in their product specs.
-You want to get an ice tub that will comfortably fit you and submerge you up to your neck.
+You want to get an ice tub in which you can sit comfortably and submerge your body up to your neck.

+Most ice baths can accomodate people up to 6 feet 7 inches (2 meters tall) and 300 pounds.
+This number can vary slightly based on the brand.
+"Max. suitable height" is a standard spec that you will find listed on the manufacturer's website.

+Some brands offer XL versions of their tubs.
+Coldpod, for example, recently release the Ice Pod XL that adds an additional 31.7 gal.
+(120 L) to their original ice bath.

 <img class="img-fw" src="/assets/blog/portable-ice-bath-size.jpg" alt="">

 ### Cooling mechanism

-Some portable ice baths come with a chiller that automatically keeps the water at a set temperature.
+Ice baths can be cooled in one of two ways: with ice or via a chiller that automatically keeps the water at a set temperature.
+Most portable ice baths use the former.
+You fill them up with cold water and use ice to bring it to your desired temperature.

-These baths are usually a lot more expensive and not as portable as the rest, though they do not require ice to cool down.
+One expection is the Ice Pod, by the ThePodCompany which can be cooled either way.
+The company produces a chiller that you can buy in addition to the tub for $999.

+The upside of chillers is that you don't need ice and most can also be used to warm up the water instead of cooling it.
+However, chillers are expensive, bulky, and require an electrical plug.

 ### Portability

-Portable ice baths are usually made of soft insulating fabric and can be folded for easy transport.
+Portable ice baths are inflatable and can be folded for easy transport.
 However, there are some exceptions, like the Ice Barrel 400, which is made of hard recycled plastic.
+At 55 lbs, it can still be transported and set up just about anywhere, but with more hassle than other models on our list which weigh under 8 lbs.

 <img class="img-fw" src="/assets/blog/portable-ice-bath-packed.jpg" alt="">